sergio11/eclipserecon/README.md

 🙏 I would like to express my sincere gratitude to [Santiago Hernández, a leading expert in Cybersecurity and Artificial Intelligence](https://www.udemy.com/user/shramos/).
 His outstanding course on **Cybersecurity and Ethical Hacking**, available on Udemy, was instrumental in the development of this project.
 The insights and techniques I gained from his course were invaluable in guiding my approach to cybersecurity practices.
 Thank you for sharing your knowledge and expertise!

+EclipseRecon extends its gratitude to the creators and maintainers of the [SecLists](https://github.com/danielmiessler/SecLists) repository.
+SecLists has been an invaluable resource for security practitioners, offering an extensive collection of lists, including usernames, passwords, sensitive data patterns, fuzzing payloads, and subdomain dictionaries.
+These resources have significantly contributed to the capabilities of EclipseRecon, particularly in tasks such as fuzzing and subdomain scanning.

+Special thanks to **Daniel Miessler**, **Jason Haddix**, and **g0tmi1k** for their dedication to maintaining and expanding this essential tool for the cybersecurity community.
+Your work empowers ethical hackers and security analysts worldwide to perform more efficient and comprehensive assessments. 🙌

 ## 🤝 **Contributing**
 Contributions to EclipseRecon are highly encouraged!
 If you're interested in adding new features, resolving bugs, or enhancing the project's functionality, please feel free to submit pull requests.